misselliev/moment/README.md

 ## Live demo

-You can visit this project live [here](https://stiakov.github.io/The-Next-Web-Responsive-Design/). //to be updated
+You can visit this project live [here](https://raw.githack.com/misselliev/moment/master/index.html)

 ## About